Animals extinct in the wild

 Socorro dove (Zenaida graysoni)

-The Socorro dove, also known as Grayson’s dove, was exclusively native to the volcanic island of Socorro in the eastern Pacific, in the southwest of North America.
-It was last documented in the wild in 1972, after Socorro was used for military purposes from the 1950s onwards.
-The construction of facilities and the military presence led to the destruction of its habitat and the introduction of cats and rats, which ate both the chicks and the eggs of the trusting Socorro dove.
-Despite its extinction in the wild, there are some targeted breeding programs in human care that are trying to preserve this species and possibly reintroduce it into its natural habitat.
+The Socorro dove, also known as Grayson’s dove, was native exclusively to the volcanic island of Socorro in the eastern Pacific, southwest of North America.
+It was last documented in the wild in 1972, after Socorro had been used for military purposes from the 1950s onward.
+The construction of facilities and the military presence led to the destruction of its habitat and the introduction of cats and rats, which ate both the chicks and the eggs of the tame Socorro dove.
+Despite its extinction in the wild, there are several targeted captive-breeding programs attempting to preserve this species and possibly reintroduce it to its natural habitat.

 (Photo: © Johann Alexi, CC BY-SA 4.0, via Wikimedia Commons)

-The Bali starling or Bali Mynah lived only in a 50-kilometer-long coastal strip on the island of Bali at the time of its discovery in 1910.
-The wild population has been almost extinct since at least 1994.
-During a review in 2015, it was found that fewer than 15 birds were flying in the wild, indicating the strong influence of the illegal wildlife trade.
-Other threats include habitat deforestation, invasive species and illegal hunting.
-The Begawan Foundation has been running a breeding program since 1999 and released a total of 64 Bali starlings on Nusa Penida in 2006 and 2007.
-Monitoring programs show that the population had increased to over 100 individuals by 2009, but it is still severely affected by illegal activities.
+The Bali myna, also known as the Bali starling, lived at the time of its discovery in 1910 only in a 50-kilometer coastal strip on the island of Bali.
+The wild population has been nearly extinct since at least 1994.
+During a survey in 2015, it was found that fewer than 15 birds were flying in the wild, which indicates the strong impact of the illegal wildlife trade.
+Further threats include habitat clearance, invasive species, and illegal hunting.
+The Begawan Foundation has operated a breeding program since 1999 and released a total of 64 Bali mynas on Nusa Penida in 2006 and 2007.
+Monitoring programs show that the population had increased to more than 100 individuals by 2009; nevertheless, it remains heavily affected by illegal activities.

 (Photo: © Doreen Fräßdorf, photographed at the Natural History Museum in Tring, England, 2024)